 If you are unable to use your holiday allowance, there are different ways your pension could be affected:

 - If you are getting sick pay, you could continue to pay into your pension as normal, but this is not always the case.
 Employers have different sick pay schemes.
 The legal minimum for employers to pay is Statutory Sick Pay.
 This may not pay enough to cover your pension contributions.
 However, some employers offer more generous sick pay.
 This is called occupational or company sick pay.

-- If you reduce your working hours and are paid less, this is likely to reduce the workplace pension you are building up.
+- If you reduce your working hours and are paid less, this will probably reduce your payments towards your pension.

-If you stop paying money into it, your final pension will be smaller.
+- If you stop working and stop paying money into your pension, your final pension will be smaller.

 In any of these situations, exactly what happens depends on your work contract and the rules of the pension scheme.
 To check whether your pension will be affected by time off or reduced hours, talk to your employer, the HR department at work, or the pension scheme manager.